 Binita Modi leads iProbono’s global operations across jurisdictions.
 When she joined iProbono in 2013 at the London office she brought with her several years experience of marketing and business development in the legal industry.
 Now based in India, Binita is a pivotal part of the iProbono Leadership Team working closely with staff and consultants, overseeing operations, compliance and HR as well as maintaining corporate governance and key stakeholder relationships.
 In 2019, Binita joined the Board of iProbono India.
 She holds a BA (Hons) in Economics from St Xaviers College, Mumbai and a Masters in Communications Management from Symbiosis Institute of Mass Communications, Pune.
 She is a mentor with the Udayan Shalini Fellowship Programme supporting two girls and has a young family of her own.

-Deeksha Gujral facilitates collaborations between the programs and advocacy teams at iProbono.
-She also manages the India programs team and oversees case management across the country.
+Deeksha Gujral is the India Program Director at iProbono.
+She leads iProbono’s programs in India and oversees case management across the country.
 Deeksha read law at Cambridge University, after which she clerked with Justice Vikramajit Sen at the Supreme Court.
 She then worked as an advocate in New Delhi, practicing both civil and criminal litigation.
 She also has experience in refugee law as a result of working at a refugee law centre called Migration & Asylum Project.
-Deeksha acts as a trustee of Pushpa Gujral Nari Niketan Trust, which runs an orphanage and a school for underprivileged children in Jalandhar, Punjab.
+Deeksha acts as a trustee of the Pushpa Gujral Nari Niketan Trust, which runs an orphanage and a school for underprivileged children in Jalandhar, Punjab.

-Gitanjali Prasad leads advocacy efforts at iProbono.
+Gitanjali Prasad mentors the Fellows on their research and writing.
 Before this, she worked at the Centre for Equity Studies (CES) in New Delhi, where she led the Delhi HAUSLA program team, running interventions on access to health and citizenship rights with and for the homeless community.
 Previously at CES, she conducted empirical research on exclusion in access to legal justice and on urban rental housing discrimination in India.
 Gitanjali completed a Bachelor of Laws degree in 2019 concurrent with her work at CES.
 She majored in Psychology for her BA at Wesleyan University in Connecticut, and received a Masters in Social Work at the Tata Institute of Social Sciences, Mumbai, specialising in Dalit and Tribal Social Work.